awsdocs/aws-organizations-docs/doc_source/orgs_security_incident-response.md

 #### Example log entries: CreateAccount<a name="Log-entries-create-account"></a>

-The following example shows a CloudTrail log entry for a sample `CreateAccount` call that is generated when the API is called\.
+The following example shows a CloudTrail log entry for a sample `CreateAccount` call that is generated when the API is called and the workflow to create the account starts processing in the background\.

 ```
 {